Updated Spring 2020

-In order to effectively meet the needs of our students, CHWS has restructured and streamlined the process by which we offer counseling and psychotherapy treatment and services.
-This includes a more targeted evaluation, more efficient partnering with other campus departments and services, and an increased number of support, therapy, and psychoeducational groups and workshops.
+To effectively meet the needs of our students, CHWS has restructured and streamlined the process by which we offer counseling and psychotherapy treatment and services.
+This includes a more targeted evaluation, more efficient partnering with other campus departments and services, and increased support, therapy, and psychoeducational groups and workshops.

 What to expect:

-Students seeking counseling or therapy can access services Monday-Friday by calling CHWS to schedule a Recommendation and Referral services appointment.
-These appointments are available on a same day / next day basis.
+Students seeking counseling or therapy can access services Monday-Friday by calling or walking into CHWS to schedule a Recommendation and Referral services appointment.
+These appointments are available on the same day / next day basis.

 Before meeting with one of our counselors, you will be asked to fill out forms with basic information about yourself.

-One of our counselors will then meet with you and discuss what brought you in, give you information about available services, and collaboratively build a plan based on their goals and needs.
+One of our counselors will then meet with you, discuss what brought you in, give you information about available services, and collaboratively build a plan based on their goals and needs.

-Everyone is unique; therefore, each person's needs are individually assessed and considered in order to determine the best next step.
+Everyone is unique; therefore, each person's needs are individually assessed and considered to determine the best next step.